Facial Recognition: As Plain as the Nose on Your Face

 Decide on Dependencies and Features

 Consider software and hardware requirements.
 Some of the face recognition solutions only run-on specific hardware or need a costly GPU unit.
 Other ones have a complicated licensing model that makes you pay for extra functionality.
-Imagine a separate fee for mobile application alerts, age estimation, or subject enrolment.
+Imagine a separate fee for mobile application alerts, age estimation, or subject enrollment.
 Some solutions are entirely standalone, while others require a fully functional video management system.

 Consider where the load will go.
 Some solutions offer the calculations to be done on edge (camera-side FR), some require specific equipment (e.g., powerful GPU), and some are happy to use a generic computer.